pulabalakavya/Productivity_Tracker/README.md

 ## **ER Diagram**
 - 📊Represents tables, relationships, and keys for the database
-- Helps visualize the structure of the Productivity Tracker
+- 💁‍♀️Helps visualize the structure of the Productivity Tracker

 ## **Requirements**
 - 💻 MySQL / SQL Workbench